Heather Simmons (politician): Biography

 A resident of Glassboro, New Jersey, Simmons serves is a public relations professional who serves as an assistant vice president at Rowan University.
 She graduated in 1991 from Saint Joseph's University.

 Elective office

 Together with running mate Robert Zimmerman, she narrowly lost election in 2010 to the Gloucester County Board of Chosen Freeholders, despite the Democratic ticket outspending the Republicans by a 5–1 margin, but was chosen unanimously by the Gloucester County Democratic Committee and appointed to fill the one-year balance of the seat that had been held by Stephen Sweeney until he stepped down from office.
 She won full three-year teams of office as a freeholder (since renamed as commissioner) in 2011, 2014, 2017 and 2020.

-In the 2023 New Jersey General Assembly election, Simmons and her Democratic running mate Dave Bailey, defeated Republican incumbent Bethanne McCarthy Patrick and her running mate Thomas J. Tedesco.
+In the 2023 New Jersey General Assembly election, Simmons and her Democratic running mate David Bailey defeated Republican incumbent Bethanne McCarthy Patrick and her running mate Thomas J. Tedesco.